 Likewise, the bearish candle also has 3 components:

 - The Central real body – The real body, rectangular which connects the opening and closing price.
-However, the opening is at the top end and the closing is at the bottom end of the rectangle
+However, the opening is at the top end, and the closing is at the rectangle’s bottom end.

 This is how a bearish candle would look like: